 Register your interest in a FLF for your business (SurveyMonkey) and receive updates and bid-writing support.

-UKRI will be holding a webinar to support potential business hosts and fellows in applying for the scheme.
-We encourage all potential applicants from business host organisations to read the FLF guidance documents and attend the webinar in order to prepare a high quality and competitive application.
+UKRI held webinars to support potential business hosts and fellows in applying for the scheme.
+We encourage all potential applicants from business host organisations to read the FLF guidance documents and watch the webinars in order to prepare a high quality and competitive application.

 If you have any questions, please email firstname.lastname@example.org

 We have so far awarded almost 500 fellowships under this scheme between 2018 and 2021.

 View our database of fellows to find out who has an award, their range of disciplines and how to get in touch with them.